irrealis/r-datascience-samples-and-guidelines/05-reproducible-research/03-structure-of-a-data-analysis/README.md

     - obtain more or different data;
     - or try a different question;
     - or quit -- continuing with bad data can lead to inappropriate inferences/conclusions.

+What are some general steps for exploratory analyses?

+- Look at data summaries.
+- Check for missing data.
+- Create exploratory plots.
+- Perform exploratory analyses (e.g. clustering)